 We welcome your feedback.
 If you contact us asking for information, we may need to contact other government departments to find that information.
 If your question is technical, we may need to pass it to our technology suppliers.

 We do not pass on any of your personal information when dealing with your enquiry, unless you have given us permission to do so.
 Once we have replied to you, we keep a record of your message for audit purposes.

-The Data Protection Act
+Data Protection Officer

 Cookies on Ireland Wales website14.417 MB